 Summer is here!
 Did you dream of it through the cold winter months?
-The clear warm days, the long evenings with lots of time for hanging out with your horses.
+Did you long for the clear warm days, the long evenings with lots of time for hanging out with your horses?
 But now its here and we are sweating, it’s hot, humid, dusty, the animals are bugged by biting insects ……..

 Luckily, we have essential oils for every occasion so we can keep our cool and control the bugs aromatically.
 But before I share my fragrant secrets with you, a few management tips to ensure your efforts are successful.

 I start summer with a good Liver cleanse in spring, so that the skin does not need to work hard clearing out toxins, making it more vulnerable to irritants.
 I offer essential oils of Carrot seed, or Juniper berry, Grapefruit, and Seaweed.
 And herbs such as milk thistle seed, (Silybum marianum) cleavers (Galium aparine), nettle (Urticaria diocia) and dandelion root or leaf (Taraxacum officinale).

 I put these herbs in bowls for my animals to choose between every day for a week (or as long as they show interest).
 Each one will take according to his/her needs.

 Next, a strong immune system gives increased ‘bug resistance’.
 If you notice one of your dogs or horses is more prone to bug attacks than others, it is a red flag that tells you to check out what is stressing him/her.
 Remove the stressor and offer essential oils or herbs to help re-balance.

 Make sure your horses have access to a good mineral mix as well, this is even more important in summer when they are sweating more.

 Summer’s heat makes it especially important not to feed heating foods such as molasses, grains or sugar beet.
 If your dog suffers from fungal infections it is even more important to cut out wheat, soy and all the other “fillers” you find in dry dog food.